-We have entered into an interest rate swap with a notional amount of \$140.0 million, that reduces a portion of our exposure to market interest rate risk on certain of our variable-rate debt as discussed in Item II, Part 8, Note 11, "Derivatives."
+We have entered into an interest rate swap with a notional amount of \$140.0 million, that reduces a portion of our exposure to market interest rate risk on certain of our variable-rate debt as discussed in Note 11, "Derivatives" in our financial statements for the year ended December 31, 2019 included elsewhere in this prospectus.
 A 1.0% increase or decrease in the interest rate applicable to such borrowings under the New Credit Agreement would have increased or decreased cash interest expense on our indebtedness by approximately \$0.8 million per annum and \$0.8 million per annum, for the year ended December 31, 2019, respectively.